All Episodes

 There has been no study, whether it's the World Health Organization or Harvard or that federal judge in North Carolina that suggests environmental tobacco smoke kills anywhere close to that many people, if any at all.

-As soon as I see a death certificate, a coroner's report where the cause of death says ETS, then I'll believe this nonsense.
+As soon as I see a death certificate, a coroner's report, where the cause of death says ETS, then I'll believe this nonsense.

-And remember, uh, there are some people advocating a federal ban now on smoking on private property, and that's the key.
+And remember, there are some people advocating a federal ban now on smoking on private property, and that's the key.

-That's the bright line.
+That's the bright line, private property.

 We've got right now 30 states and hundreds of cities nationwide passing these indoor outdoor smoking bans on private property.